Women's Liberation and Crossfire

 Meanwhile, somewhere in Northern Ontario a family was finishing their supper and doing their dishes and recognized a familiar voice.
 "Isn't that Rosemary?" the mother asked as she came out of the kitchen in time to see the final credits roll.

 No sooner had the show started than it was over.
 I slipped quietly back into the waiting room, put on my coat, then walked out alone into snow covered Toronto.

 POSTCRIPT: Since this event in 1972 I have to admit to having been the victim of sexual harrassment, prejudice in the work place, and, like the Women's Libber in the show stated, had my male co-workers promoted and paid more than myself.
-With the rise of the ME TOO movement this past year, there is a greater feeling of hope for equality for women in this otherwise male-dominated world.
+With the rise of the ME TOO movement, there is a greater feeling of hope for equality for women in this otherwise male-dominated world.
 I look forward to the day there is equality for ALL, regardless of gender, race and creed.